helmut-hoffer-von-ankershoffen/oe-python-template/README.md

 ./n bump
 ```
 Notes:
-1. You can remove this section post having successfully generated your project.
+1. You can remove the above sections - from "Scaffolding" to this notes - post having successfully generated your project.
-2. The following sections refer to the dummy application and service provided by this template.
+2. The following sections refer to the dummy application and service generated into the `tests` and `src` folder by this template.
-   Use them as inspiration and adapt them to your own project.
+   Use the documentation and code as inspiration, adapt to your business logic, or remove and start documenting and coding from scratch.

 ## Overview